RAMPAGELLC/fusion/README.md

   - Reduced computer usage compared to popular engines such as Chrome.

   <b>Builtin Features Users Love</b>
-  - Free VPN by RAMPAGE Interactive
+  - Free VPN
+  - Built-in Ad-block
   - Discord, Messanger, Twitch, and more!
   - Catalog of Extensions